cncf/china-video-block/readme.txt

 = 0.2.0 =
 * rewrite of the code to favor the China video; the problem was that, when favoring the non-China video, it would produce a failed request for users in China since it was loaded on page load before being changed to the China video
-* when the ipinfo call produces and error, no cookie value is not set so that the call can be tried again during a subsequent page load
+* when the ipinfo call produces and error, no cookie value is now set so that the call can be tried again during a subsequent page load

 = 0.1.0 =
 * First release